 Another, and more long-lived, example of where Wakefield's ideas were embraced was in Brazil.
-In that country, after the grants policy (which also had provision for purchase of land at relatively low prices) of the colonial government had been abolished at independence in 1822, squatting became the dominant means by which individuals of all classes carved land to cultivate or settle in virgin territory.
+In that country, after the grants policy (which also had provision for purchase of land at relatively low prices) of the colonial government had been abolished at independence in 1822, squatting became the dominant means by which individuals of all classes carved land to cultivate or settle on from virgin territory.
 These arrangements were generally not recognized under the law, and came to be viewed as a significant obstacle to the growth of coffee production and development in general.
-Coffee plantations needed well-defined and secure rights to their land, but also required labor.
+Coffee plantations needed well defined and secure rights to their land, but also required labor.
 The land law of 1850, the original draft of which was proposed in 1842, dealt with these issues in the ways prescribed by Wakefield.48 Public lands were to be offered at high prices, with requirements that all plots purchased be surveyed at the expense of the purchaser.
-Although early drafts of the law provided for a land tax, which together with revenue from land sales and fees for surveying was intended to pay for the subsidies to immigrants from abroad, the tax was dropped in the final legislation.
-The impact of the law was to seriously limit access to public lands for ordinary people, including immigrants, and aided elites due to their differential capability of obtaining land and by lowering labor costs.
+Although early drafts of the law provided for a land tax, which together with revenue from land sales and fees for surveying, was intended to pay for the subsidies to immigrants from abroad, the tax was dropped in the final legislation.
+The impact of the law was to seriously limit access to public lands for ordinary people, including immigrants, and aided elites due both to their differential capability of obtaining land and by lowering labor costs.
 Whether or not the land law of 1850 was a more effective stimulus to immigration than a policy of easy access to land would have been is unclear, but its particulars suggest that its passage and maintenance over time may have been at least partially due to the extreme political and economic inequality that prevailed in Brazil.
 Here, as in many other countries in Latin America, elites were more capable of shaping policies and institutions to serve their interests than in societies with more democracy and greater equality.
-The role of political power differences is crucial to understanding decisions made, but, it is argued, the nature of political power is itself influenced by the basic resource endowments.